grxxce/mini-chatbot/README.md

 ```
 python3 chatbot.py
 ```
+You're ready to go!
+Just follow the instructions in terminal and converse to your heart's desire 😄.

 # Personalizing Mini-Siri
-Modify line 41 of chatbot.py
+Modify [line 41](https://github.com/grxxce/mini-chatbot/blob/9cb764b23b9c79eb742e70d66db3d6ccfde73e4d/chatbot.py#L41) of chatbot.py to replace with any personality you desire!